Protecting Your Rights After An Accusation

 Do you believe that law enforcement entities are investigating you for a white collar related crime?
 Has some entity or individual coerced or entrapped you to commit a criminal act you normally would not act on?
 Have questions about how to protect your rights?
 Regrettably, the longer you wait to contact an attorney, the more evidence can be mounted against you.
 If you believe you are involved in a white collar crime, then contact a white collar criminal defense lawyer.

-In a free initial consultation, we can review the details of your case.
-Thus, we can inform you for free how we can build a defense.
-Call us today at 408-273-8239 or contact us online to speak to a legal professional.
+In a free initial consultation, Mr. Wingerden can review the details of your case.
+Thus, he can inform you for free how he can build a defense.
+Call his San Jose office today at 408-273-8239 or contact the firm online to speak to a legal professional.